 The UVA in Lyon Summer 2021 program will offer two upper-level (3000 or 4000) French courses.
 Exact course information and syllabi will be updated when available.

 Program Director Janet Horne | email@example.com

 Accommodation and Meals

 Students will be housed in a business-class residential hotel located in a convenient area of the historic district.
 Designed to welcome researchers and academics passing through Lyon within the context of their work, the hotel offers fully equipped accommodations in apartment and studio style rooms.
 It also provides common facilities (gym, lounge with cafeteria, reading room), along with meeting and conference rooms.
 Within the heart of the city, just 5 minutes from the center, this historic building dating back to the 17th century perched on the slopes of the Croix-Rousse hill offers a magnificent view of the Rhône and the conurbation of Lyon.
-Students on the 4-week program will be housed in singles; students on the 6-week program will be housed in doubles.
+Students will be housed in doubles.